Local dimension spectrum for dominated planar self-affine sets: Introduction

 for $\mu$-almost all $\iii \in \Sigma$.
-The Birkhoff ergodic theorem does not give any information about the exceptional set where this equality does not hold.
-Since any two ergodic measures are mutually singular the exceptional set contains other ergodic measures and thus, the exceptional set cannot be considered negligible.
-B\'ar\'any, Jordan, K\"aenm\"aki, and Rams \cite[Theorem 2.1]{BaranyJordanKaenmakiRams2020} managed to understand the structure of this exceptional set on self-affine sets.
+The Birkhoff ergodic theorem does not provide information about the exceptional set on which this equality fails.
+Since any two distinct ergodic measures are mutually singular, the exceptional set supports other ergodic measures and therefore cannot be regarded as negligible.
+B\'ar\'any, Jordan, K\"aenm\"aki, and Rams \cite[Theorem 2.1]{BaranyJordanKaenmakiRams2020} analyzed the structure of this exceptional set for self-affine sets.
 They determined the Hausdorff dimension of the canonical projection of the set of $\iii \in \Sigma$ for which the Birkhoff averages $\frac{1}{n} \sum_{j=0}^{n-1} \phi(\sigma^j\iii)$ converge to a given value.
 As a consequence, they were also able to determine the Hausdorff dimension spectrum of the Lyapunov exponents.
 A much harder problem on self-affine sets is to understand the local dimension spectrum.

 Given a probability vector $(p_1,\ldots,p_k)$, we let the \emph{self-affine measure} $\mu$ be the unique probability measure satisfying

 The \emph{local dimension} of $\mu$ at $x$ is given by